Blog

 When do you need to scribe in ‘real time’ i.e. type the minutes as people speak?

-Many scribes prefer to minute-take all meetings, large and small, in ‘real time’ because if the scribe is fast and accurate, this is the most efficient method of producing accurate minutes.
+Regardless of the size of the meeting, if the scribe is fast and accurate, minute-taking in real time is the most efficient method of producing accurate minutes.

 More information about scribing minutes